melbournebioinformatics/MelBioInf_docs/docs/tutorials/git/git.md

 ## Setup
 **Install Git**

+**Windows:** If using a Windows machine, install [Git for Windows.](https://gitforwindows.org)

+**Mac:** Open the Terminal (Command + Spacebar and type "Terminal"), and type `git --version`.
+Follow the on-screen prompts to install XCode.

-If you have Anaconda, changes are you already have Git installed.
+**Anaconda:** If you have Anaconda, changes are you already have Git installed.
 Open either a Terminal or an Anaconda Prompt, and type `git --version`.
 If you are already have Git installed, it will show the version number.
 Otherwise, you can install it with `conda install git -y`.

-If you don't have Anaconda or conda installed, you can follow the instructions for [your operating system here.](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+**Linux:** for Debian-based distributions, you can run `sudo apt install git-all`.
+For other options, [see here.](https://git-scm.com/download/linux)

 **Create a GitHub account**